martenframework/marten/docs/docs/models-and-databases/queries.md

 ```
 :::

 Marten support numerous predicate types, which are all documented in the [field predicates reference](./reference/query-set.md#field-predicates).
+Implementing custom field predicates is also a possibility that is documented in [Create custom field predicates](./how-to/create-custom-field-predicates.md).

 The ones that you'll encounter most frequently are outlined below:

 #### `exact`